-I, like millions of others love to take the chance to wile a weekend afternoon away in our local park.
+I, like millions of others, love to take the chance to wile a weekend afternoon away in our local park.
 I’m fortunate that my local green space has a rather spacious and beautiful lake that creates a haven for a wide range of species of wildfowl.
 Some of my earliest childhood memories are trotting down the path, with my mom, dad or grandparents, stopping at the edge of the lake and waiting for an excited avian crowd to congregate in the water, literally a couple of feet away from you.
 Your parent or grandparent would hand you the plastic bag containing a few spare slices of white bread.
 Your face would light up like a star, as you eagerly broke off pieces of bread and chucked them at the swelling crowd ahead of you.
 You’d smile and laugh as you witnessed ducks, geese and swans of all shapes and sizes shove, hustle and peck at each other just so they can compete for a tiny morsel.
 It brought joy to me then, and it brings a smile to my face, when I see children feeding the ducks today, because it always takes me back to when I was in their shoes.
-However, all of us who either take or took pleasure in feeding the ducks may have been committing a grave error:

 The Causes and Effects of Angel Wing